dougmcclure/ILA-Open-Beta/Scenario1/README.md

 Readme
 --------------------
+## Please see my blog for the most up to date guide for installing and using Scenario 1.

-## The following is a draft of the readme for the planned first release of Scenario1 for evaluating IBM's Smart Cloud Analytics for Applications (SCAA, aka Log Analytics).
+The following is a draft of the readme for the planned first release of Scenario1 for evaluating IBM's Smart Cloud Analytics for Applications (SCAA, aka Log Analytics).

 1. install virtualbox
 2. install vagrant